-When endorsing using EPS, contractors are reminded to select the SSP endorsement and input the correct three-digit reference number leaving a space in between ‘SSP’ and the three-digit reference number for example, SSP 019.
-Remember to insert the leading zero in the three digit reference number.
+When endorsing using EPS, select the SSP endorsement on your system and input the correct three-digit reference number leaving a space in between ‘SSP’ and the three-digit reference number for example, SSP 019.
+Remember to insert the leading zero in the three-digit reference number.

 No prescription charge is payable if a patient receives a smaller quantity of the medicine than the quantity originally ordered on the prescription if it was supplied in accordance with a SSP for a reduced quantity.

 If a patient normally pays for their prescriptions, the paid status should be selected even though no charge is taken for the three months’ worth of HRT medicine supplied in accordance with the SSP.
 Once submitted for payment, the NHSBSA will recognise the SSP endorsement and process the prescription as a no-charge item i.e. no prescription charges will be deducted by the NHSBSA.